 ZONE: Most ferns will survive very cold winters, but cold tolerance varies from one species to another.
 Christmas ferns, for example, are hardy to zone 3, while Japanese painted ferns are hardy to zone 5.
 Not sure about your hardiness zone?
 Check the USDA zone map here.

-WHEN TO PLANT: It's best to plant fens in early spring while the plants are still dormant.
+WHEN TO PLANT: It's best to plant ferns in early spring so the plants are still dormant and the soil is cool and moist.

 Ferns are an excellent addition to any shady garden.
 They are good companions for other shade plants such as hostas, astilbes, dicentras and caladiums, and can be used as specimen plants or for background plantings.